dganituzan/BMIGui/README.md

 ModelBMI - Where all the calculations executes.

-*Two another images for the background and the icon.
+*Two another images are attached for the background and the icon.

 *** Running The Program ***